 The Foundation was established in 1992 as a nonprofit corporation.
-The purpose of the Foundation is to engage in major fund-raising activities and to assist the North Carolina Global TransPark Authority with the development of the Global TransPark.
-The Foundation is a nonprofit organization exempt from income taxation under Section 501 (c)(3) of the Internal Revenue Code.
+The purpose of the Foundation is to engage in major fundraising activities and to assist the North Carolina Global TransPark Authority with the development of the Global TransPark.
+The Foundation is a nonprofit organization exempt from income taxation under Section 501(c)(3) of the Internal Revenue Code.

-The Foundation is a private nonprofit organization that reports its financial results under the Financial Accounting Standards Board (FASB) Codification.
+The Foundation reports its financial results under the Financial Accounting Standards Board (FASB) Codification.
 As such, certain revenue recognition criteria and presentation features are different from the Governmental Accounting Standards Board (GASB) revenue recognition criteria and presentation features.
 No modifications have been made to the Foundation's financial information in the Authority's financial reporting entity for these differences.